borgmatic-collective/borgmatic/README.md

 ## Usage

-You can run atticmatic and start a backup simply by invoking it without
+You can run borgmatic and start a backup simply by invoking it without
 arguments:

-    atticmatic

-Or, if you're using Borg, use this command instead to make use of the Borg
-backend:

     borgmatic